grey0ne/django-protector/README.rst

     PROTECTOR_GENERIC_GROUP = 'users.group'

-5. Run `python manage.py migrate` to create the protector models and copy existing .
+5. Run `python manage.py migrate` to create the protector models and copy existing user permissions

 Now you can check permissions on objects like this::